Embird Embroidery Software

 Fig. 1.
 Ring with multi-color segments.

-Imagine that we want to create ring with multi-color segments as illustrated on the figure 1.
-Instead of digitizing each segment manually, we will create the whole ring first and then we will split it with use of another object.
+Imagine that we want to create a ring with multi-color segments as illustrated in Picture 1.
+Instead of digitizing each segment manually, we will create the whole ring first and then split it using another object.

 Full ring